lerolynn/ws/README.md

 ## Installation

-This repository is tested on Ubuntu 18.04, using Python 3.7 and Pytorch 1.11 Other environment variables are specified in the `environment.yml` file.
+This repository is tested on Ubuntu 18.04, using Python 3.7 and Pytorch >= 1.11 Other environment variables are as specified in the `environment.yml` file.

 Run the following to create the conda environment to run the repository.